gdsports/NSGadget_Pi/README.md

 ![Pi2 with GPIO break out board](./images/pi2_gpio_small.jpg)

+See [README_voice.md](./README_voice.md) for adding a voice assistant.
+The Speech-To-Text engine Deep Speech works offline so no Internet connection is needed.
+This also eliminates privacy concerns with a live microphone.
+The audio is never sent outside the Raspberry Pi.
+Deep Speech needs a fast CPU so a Raspberry Pi 4 is best.
+A Pi 3+ is about half as fast so the delays are noticeable.

 ## USB Controllers

 The following USB controllers are supported.
 The drivers are all included so